m-riley04/EECS447-Database-Project/sql/views/README.md

 Contains definitions/scripts for the database views.

 # Naming Conventions
-Each script must be prefixed with "v_".
+- Each script FILE must be prefixed with "v_".